Rome Food Guide

 Tipping culture varies from country to country, but in Italy, it’s included in the bill!
 A nice tip to have if you’re watching your pennies!

 And the Italians eat late.
-Restaurants don’t start filling up with locals until 9 or 10pm, which can be a pretty indicative sign you’re a tourist if you’re eating any earlier than that 🙂
+Restaurants don’t start filling up with locals until 9 or 10pm, which can be a pretty clear sign you’re a tourist if you’re eating any earlier than that 🙂

 When in Rome, do as the Romans do!
 The Italians love a healthy dose of sugar, java, and vitamin C in the morning, and aren’t into big breakfasts.
 A cappuccino, a cornetto, and a glass of fresh orange juice will gear you up for a busy day of sight seeing!
 If you find yourself within the vicinity of Vatican City, we recommend Antico Caffè Doria.
 However, any Bar will do!